vgxzxc/SpotiVi/README.md

 * `s`: Toggle shuffle on or off
 * `r`: Toggle between no repeat, context repeat or track repeat

+To quit the app, it's easiest to just terminate the node process in your console.

 ### Future Plans
 Currently, the app only supports usage with a single playlist.
 In the future, I would like to add the following functionality:
 * Ability to select playlists